axivo/opencore/README.md

 ## Install Instructions

-All necessary steps to automate your OC install or upgrade process are provided in the [install instructions](/INSTALL.md).
+All necessary steps to automate your OC install or upgrade process are provided in the [wiki](/../../wiki).